hashicorp/terraform/website/source/docs/internals/debugging.html.md

 into this file.

-However, if you are interested in figuring out what might have gone wrong before filing an issue, here are the the basic details of how to read a crash log.
+However, if you are interested in figuring out what might have gone wrong before filing an issue, here are the basic details of how to read a crash log.

 The most interesting part of a crash log is the panic message itself and the